redbeed/OpenOverlay/README.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

+OpenOverlay is your self hosted service for web-based Overlays and Custom Bot.
-Receive events from Twitch-EventSub Api with Laravel.
+You receive events from Twitch-EventSub Api with Laravel.
+Also, you are able to deploy your own bot.

 ## Installation